syseleven/grav-docs-syseleven-stack/pages/04.Reference/13.secrets/docs.en.md

 ### Secret storage and metadata

-SysEleven will store every secret under the hood in an instance of [hashicorp vault](www.vaultproject.io), dedicated solely to Barbican.
 All secrets are transferred and stored fully encrypted at all times.

-Metadata will not be stored fully encrypted.
+Metadata may not be stored fully encrypted.

 ### Secret containers